wordpress-mobile/test-cases/test-cases/gutenberg/reusable.md

 - Tap on ➕ button.
 - Tap on "Reusable" tab.
 - Tap on a reusable block.
-- Once inserted, tap on the block.
+- Once inserted, tap on the block to edit it.

 **Expected Behavior**
 - Expect to see the reusable block and its content.